 Thankful to his rescuers and grateful to be alive, Michael privately felt humiliated to have abandoned a boat at sea for a second, excruciating time.
 As he ruminated on the many what-ifs of that experience, he enjoyed the fine hospitality of the cadets and crew of the State of Maine for the remaining three-days of their journey to Portland.
 In the meantime, the president of the academy shared the news of the sailor rescued at sea with the press, who soon learned through Facebook of Michael’s and Susan’s efforts during the voyage to save their marriage.
 Michael was met at the dock by an Associated Press reporter and television news crews.
 The AP story appeared in papers around the world and was covered by local TV stations in Portland and Charleston.
 Three weeks later, after Michael was back in Charleston and the hubbub over his rescue had died down, Susan asked for a divorce.

-Arriving in Ireland in August 2015, alone, quite depressed, and suddenly without a home or a plan for the future, Michael backpacked the Wicklow Way for several days through the rolling hills south of Dublin.
+Arriving in Ireland in August 2015, alone, feeling quite depressed and sorry for himself, and suddenly without a home or a plan for the future, Michael backpacked the Wicklow Way for several days through the rolling hills south of Dublin.
 There, he met four Irish women searching along the trail for something they’d lost the week before.
-Within a few hours the fellow travelers were singing Irish ballads and on their way to a pub for Guinness and dancing.
-The women convinced Michael to leave Ireland for France and Spain, where they expected he’d find what he was seeking along the ancient, 500 mile pilgrimage known as the Camino de Santiago, the Way of St. James.
+Within a few hours, he and his fellow travelers were singing Irish ballads and on their way to a pub for Guinness and dancing.
+These women, whom Michael later recalled as “angels met unawares,” planted the idea in his mind to leave Ireland two days later without a guidebook, map, or a single reservation and travel to France and Spain, where they assured him he would find what he was seeking along the 500-mile, medeival pilgrimage known as the Camino de Santiago (the Way of St. James).

-Michael arrived in Biarritz without a map or a guidebook to tell him what or even where the Camino was, but he soon learned to rely on other pilgrims who had come to the same place by the thousands seeking the same answers.
+Michael arrived in Biarritz, France, without even an idea of where “the Camino” was, but he soon learned to rely on other pilgrims who had come to the same place by the thousands seeking the same answers.
 He found a sense of peace and a surge of resolve while walking through the mountains and valleys of France and northern Spain for two months with new friends from around the world.
 In his pack he carried the stained glass relic given to him by fellow parishioners of Grace Cathedral in Charleston to carry aboard Prodigal on his ill-fated voyage to Ireland, which he had been commissioned by the church to deliver as a gift to the Bishop of Cork.
 After walking 535 miles on the Camino, Michael arrived in Santiago de Compostela to find unexpectedly an Irish priest from Cork delivering a humorous and touching funeral mass for a man married three times who had died happily on the Camino.
 Michael gave the relic to the Irish priest, who insisted that Michael should return to Ireland someday to see the relics of his own family at Hurley Castle in Cork.
 This and other seemingly mystical experiences of his travels inspired Michael’s seventh book, Tales from the Camino, published in 2016.

 From Spain Michael flew to London in October 2015, then traveled in November by train to Wales, where he had rented a room in a cottage in Ceinws to spend the winter finishing The Passage.
-He met his future wife Jill on a first date to see Handel’s Messiah at the Royal Albert Hall in London that Christmas.
+He met his future wife Jill on a first date to a performance of Handel’s Messiah at the Royal Albert Hall in London that Christmas.

-After returning to London in January 2016, Michael began to look in earnest for a sailboat on which to continue his travels after his time in the UK came to a close in April.
+After returning to London in January 2016, Michael began to look in earnest for a sailboat on which to continue his travels after his six-month tourist visa in the UK expired in April.
 He found one of the storied Nicholson 32s for sale at a shipyard in Essex.
 With a full keel, robust construction, and weighing in at almost 15,000 pounds, “Nick 32s” had been used as sail-training vessels for the Royal Navy.
 Eight of them had completed circumnavigations.
 But the boat that would become the Nevermore, built in 1967, needed extensive repairs and improvements before she would be ready for sea.

 Michael commissioned a local shipyard and a sailmaker in Essex to complete the work.
 A Monitor wind vane was custom-made and shipped from California.
 Before the work was completed, Michael’s alloted time in the UK was due to expire.
 So, he spent the month of April enjoying the cafés of Paris while waiting until the boat could be launched and delivered to him across the channel in Calais.